ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - If `Exact` is used, a case-sensitive match is performed against each of the terms in the dictionaries.
 - If `IgnoreCase` is used, the match that is performed against each of the terms in the dictionaries is not case-sensitive.
-- If no flag is specified, the dictionary will match based on any flag that was specified when it was created.
-If no flag was specified during creation, it will match by using the `IgnoreCase` flag.
+- If no flag is specified, the dictionary matches based on any flag that was specified when it was created.
+If no flag was specified during creation, it matches by using the `IgnoreCase` flag.

 If either or both arguments are null, then the function returns `null`.

-The following example illustrates the use of the `ContainsDicts` function.
-Note that the `Exact` flag is used:
+The following example illustrates the use of the `ContainsDicts` function with the `Exact` flag:

 ```
 create view PersonWithFirstName as